gloriali/HirstLab/FetalBrain/Summary/Figures.md

 ### Figure 1c: Scale of UMRs and DE genes between MZ twins and NPCs

-* MeDIP UMR frequency (top panel, bp/Mb), No. of unique enhancers (second panel), No. of differential expressed genes (third panel), and No. of isoform genes (bottom panel) between MZ twins (left panel), and between two NPC cell types (right panel).
-HuFNSC01-specific/cortex-specific UMRs and genes upregulated in HuFNSC01/cortex are shown in red, and HuFNSC02-specific/GE-specific UMRs and genes upregulated in HuFNSC02/GE are shown in blue.
+* MeDIP UMR frequency (top panel, bp/Mb), No. of unique enhancers (second panel), No. of differential expressed genes (third panel), and No. of isoform genes (bottom panel) between MZ twins.
+HuFNSC01-specific UMRs and genes upregulated in HuFNSC01 are shown in red, and HuFNSC02-specific UMRs and genes upregulated in HuFNSC02 are shown in blue.
 * _Note the opposite direction of UMRs and unique enhancers, why?_

 ![](Figures_files/figure-html/MZ_scale-1.png)